 Ankeet Kansupada, Board Member

-Ankeet Kansupada is a Vice President at Hycroft Capital, a private equity firm that makes non-control investments in established private equity, credit and real asset managers.
-He has over 10 years of experience in the financial services sector, including over eight as an investment principal.
+Ankeet Kansupada is a Senior VP at Magnetar Capital.
+He has over 12 years of experience in the financial services sector, including over eight as an investment principal.
 Ankeet grew up in Yardley, PA, where he played competitive tennis and taught youth tennis for numerous years.
 He hopes to share his love of the sport with the communities that KCTL serves.
 Ankeet is an avid tennis fan and without a doubt, Roger Federer's number one fan.
 He received a B.A. in Economics and International Studies from Northwestern University with cum laude honors in 2006.

 Corbin Wong, Board Member